 SCCD Faculty Statement on Academic Freedom

-The faculty of Sequoias Community College District (SCCD, or “the District”) ascribe to and claim the right of academic freedom in higher education.
-Faculty members in SCCD are defined as all faculty, including, but not limited to—full-time, tenured, probationary, temporary, part-time, and emergency hired; faculty members include instructors, librarians, counselors, coaches, and any other group ascribed the title of certified faculty within the District.
+The faculty of Sequoias Community College District (SCCD, or “the District”) have the right to academic freedom in higher education.
+Faculty members in SCCD are defined as all faculty, including, but not limited to—full-time, tenured, probationary, temporary, part-time, and emergency hired; faculty members includes, but is not limited to instructors, librarians, counselors, coaches, and any other group ascribed the title of certified faculty within the District.

 The District and faculty agree that academic freedom is an essential component in the fulfillment of the educational mission of this District.
 It is the goal of both faculty and the SCCD to promote mutual respect and understanding, and ensure that both faculty and students can express views, conduct work, and seek truth within an inclusive culture of honesty and integrity.
 Understanding this, faculty of SCCD claim the right of academic freedom to:

-Study, investigate, and present diverse and controversial material, issues, and knowledge within their assigned curriculum or field
+Study, investigate, and present diverse and controversial material, issues, and knowledge associated with their field

 Choose diverse and controversial materials, methods, approaches, content, and technology for their assigned curriculum or field